-In January this year, NGESO published its annual Network Options Assessment (NOA) report outlining, based on their independent analysis, which major projects will be required to meet the future needs of GB’s electricity transmission system.
-The NOA report recommends which investments would best manage the capability of the GB transmission networks against NGESO’s Future Energy Scenarios (FES).
+We therefore welcome the publication of the ESO’s annual Network Options Assessment (NOA) report outlining, based on its independent analysis, which major projects will be required to meet the future needs of GB’s electricity transmission system which are measured against NGESO’s Future Energy Scenarios (FES).

-This year’s report recommends, under all FES scenarios, that the following proposed East Coast reinforcements in our network area “proceed” to support an expected increase in renewable generation capacity during the continued transition to a low carbon economy:
+For SSEN Transmission, our planned investments outlined in the NOA remain unchanged in this year’s study when assessed under the latest scenarios.
+This year’s report continues to recommend, under all FES considered by the ESO, that the following proposed East Coast reinforcements in our network area “proceed” to support an expected increase in renewable generation capacity during the continued transition to net zero:

 Both the East Coast onshore upgrades are included in our Certain View investment plan in our recently published Business Plan for the period 2021-2026: A Network for Net Zero, which also includes pre-construction development to support the delivery of the East Coast HVDC link.

 In addition, the NOA report recommends that an additional HVDC link be introduced from North East Scotland to South Humberside by 2031 as a result of further expected renewable generation in the North of Scotland.
 However, this early stage recommendation is expected to be further refined in next year’s NOA once more detailed investigation and scoping of requirements takes place.
 We also look forward to the expected inclusion of a net zero scenario in next year’s NOA publication which we believe will help strengthen our contribution to a more sustainable future GB electricity system.